camhost01/Cypress_WebElements/README.md

 ## Installation

-Create a local folder and opened from visual studio code, in the terminal init git
+Create a local folder and open it from Visual Studio code in the terminal.
+Type:
 ```sh
 git init
 ```